 Try It!
 It’s Your Turn

 Notice the next time you become aware of how your inner critic is affecting you.
 Does it sound like anyone you know?
 Is it saying mean things?
 Have you heard it before?
 Write down what you hear and look at the statement.
 Think of how you can break up the statement into segments using a question mark between the words.

 Then think about a loving and nurturing person whose voice would be a motivational delight.
 Tell your current inner critic that you deserve respect and won’t tolerate being put down anymore.
 Give it a choice and let it know that you realize it’s been trying to help you but you want it to change it’s tone.
 Offer it a new job and say, from this point on, you can be in charge of motivating and inspiring me.
 Give it the option to either stay or go.
 If it stays, it will be taking on a new voice and way of speaking to you.

 Next think about someone who embodies a special kind quality and compassion whose voice you would like to have as your guide.
 Imagine hearing that voice everytime your inner critic has something to tell you.
 Test it out first with the statement that you wrote down earlier.
 Repeat that statement being mindful to separate each section and end that section with a question.

 By changing your inner critic you will transform the way you treat yourself.
 It will give you a heightened awareness that you deserve respect and to be treated with kindness.

 It’s not easy and it takes some practice.
 I know.
 But you’ll feel so good when you start talking to yourself in a more loving and gentle tone.

-Ready to stop all the pain of body shaming.
-Whether your challenges are with the size of your thighs, or the wrinkles and bags ’round your eyes, join my Facebook Lives so you can reclaim your power from the mirror and your nasty inner critic.
-Click the image below to join my new Facebook Group: Baby Steps to Lovin’ the Skin You’re In
+Ready to stop all the pain of beating up on yourself?
+Whether your challenges are with the size of your thighs, or the wrinkles and bags ’round your eyes, join my Facebook Lives so you can reclaim your power from the mirror and tame your nasty inner critic.
+Click the image below to join my new Facebook Group: The Juicy Woman: Confidence Coaching for Women Over 50